wp-plugins/peanut-butter-bar-smooth-version/readme.txt

 The plugin allows you to attach sticky bars to the roof of your site that stays visible no matter how far a user scrolls.

 *   Responsive and mobile friendly.
 *   Choose from a range of tasty colors.

-*   Track clicks using Google Analytics Events.
+*   Track clicks using Google Analytics Events using the Analytics you already use in your blog.
 *   Plugin runs within your WordPress install.
 No external servers to deal with.
 *   Close button state persists through a user's session without cookies.

 This is the Smooth version of Peanut Butter Bar.
 It supports a single site-wide bar.
 The Crunchy (paid) version has more bits including multiple bars and attaching bars to specific posts/pages and categories.
 Learn more at <a href="http://peanutbutterplugin.com" target="_blank">peanutbutterplugin.com</a>.